merkle-open/generator-nitro/docs/working-with-this-repo.md

 # Working with this repo

-This repository is based on the multi-package tool [lerna](https://github.com/lerna/lerna).
+This repository is based on npm workspaces.

 Always run `npm install` in the root of this repository to ensure proper dependency installation.